sk2111/tech-docs/tech-docs/docs/tech/devops/Section 3/slide2.md

 # K8's Config Maps

-1. K8's Env are good but what if we have large number of configuration values or you need to share across multiple `deployment yamls`?
+1. K8's Env are good but what if we have large number of configuration values or you need to share across multiple `deployment.yaml` files across services?
 2. In K8's, ConfigMaps are used to store non-confidential configuration data in key-value pairs.
 3. ConfigMaps allow you to decouple configuration artifacts from image content